osdomotics/smart-sarah/README.md

 System Service installer for Smart-SARAH Home-Automation System

 Services

-    Webmin (The admin panel your servers deserve) 6loWPAN router for IEEE 802.15.4
+    * Webmin (The admin panel your servers deserve)
+    * 6loWPAN router for IEEE 802.15.4
+    * OMD (Open Monitoring Distribution)
+    * Node-Red (A visual web-tool for wiring the Internet of Things)
-    wifiap (banana-pro as wlan access point)
+    * wifiap (banana-pro as wlan access point)
-    OMD (Open Monitoring Distribution)
-    Linwebknx (Home Automation Software)
+    * Linwebknx (Home Automation Software)
-    Node-Red (A visual web-tool for wiring the Internet of Things) Meteor-js deploy server (run a meteor app on a banana pi/pro)
+    * Meteor-js deploy server (run a meteor app on a banana pi/pro)

 Requirements
 ------------